 Pro Tip: Your guerilla tests will always work as long as you get your scenario right.
 Making good scenarios will help you test as if you had your target audience.

 OK!
 We just turned our most important tasks into scenarios, and now it’s time to combine them:

 - Imagine this is the first time you’re checking Facebook today.
 Now go and find the first post that was published today.

-- Find a way to let your friends know what you’re doing and tell them you’re currently testing a website.
+- Please find a way to let your friends know what you’re doing and tell them you’re currently testing a website.

-- Last night you were at a party and took some funny pictures and now you’re looking for a way to share them so your friends can see them as well.
+- Last night you were at a party and took some funny pictures, and now you’re looking for a way to share them with your friends.

-As mentioned in the beginning, the secret of guerrilla usability testing is to approach people and ask them to test your site, app or prototype.
-There’s no need to care about who you’re testing with, no need to worry about how to record the sessions, and thus you don’t need written permissions or anything else to get started.
+As mentioned in the beginning, the secret of guerrilla usability testing is to approach people and ask them to test your site, app, or prototype.
+It doesn’t matter who you’re testing with; you don’t need to record the sessions.
+Thus, you don’t need written permissions or anything else to get started.
 Just walk over to someone and ask for a few minutes of this person’s time.

 For better results, you can even offer a little compensation and thank you for their engagement, like free coffee or muffins.
 And once you’re comfortable enough to approach people like this, you will figure out the rest as you go and get better and better after each session.